LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 After packaging, the generated ZIP contains `SpeedGuide.jar`, `SpeedGuide.exe`, and a `runtime/` folder required by the EXE.

+## Troubleshooting

+As I have mentioned above.
+This tool is provided "as" with no service level agreement (SLA).
+If you have any questions regarding how to use the tool, please post the question on the Developer Portal [Q&A forum](https://community.developers.lseg.com/) page.

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.